-This document contains Pillar 3 Disclosures for the period ended June 30, 2016, and has been prepared in accordance with the regulatory guidance prescribed by the Basel III Standardized Approach ("this Report").
+This document contains Pillar 3 Disclosures for the period ended December 31, 2016, and has been prepared in accordance with the regulatory guidance prescribed by the Basel III Standardized Approach ("this Report").
 The basis of consolidation that we use for regulatory reporting is consistent with the basis that we use for reporting under generally accepted accounting principles in the U.S. ("U.S. GAAP") as established by the Financial Accounting Standards Board.
-The regulatory instructions however, do not in all cases follow U.S. GAAP.
-As a result of these differences, information in this Report may not be directly comparable to our disclosures in our 2015 Form 10-K or our Q2 2016 Form 10-Q.
+The regulatory instructions, however, do not in all cases follow U.S. GAAP.
+As a result of these differences, information in this Report may not be directly comparable to our disclosures in our 2016 Form 10-K.

-This Report contains information that is based on our interpretations, expectations and assumptions under the Final Basel III Capital Rule, as well as interpretations provided by our regulators, and is subject to change based on changes to regulations and interpretations.
-Our most recent Pillar 3 Disclosures report is available on our website (www.capitalone.com) under "About Us/Investors" and it contains references to, and should be read in conjunction with our 2015 Form 10-K, Q2 2016 Form 10-Q and our Consolidated Financial Statements for Bank Holding Company ("FR Y-9C") (also available on our website).
+This Report contains information that is based on our interpretations, expectations and assumptions under the Basel III Capital Rule, as well as interpretations provided by our regulators, and is subject to change based on changes to regulations and interpretations.
+Our most recent Pillar 3 Disclosures report is available on our website (www.capitalone.com) under "About Us/Investors" and it contains references to, and should be read in conjunction with our 2016 Form 10-K and our Consolidated Financial Statements for Bank Holding Company ("FR Y-9C") (also available on our website).